radixdlt/official-examples/step-by-step/12-candy-store/README.md

 ### Setup

-0. First, (optionally) reset the simulator and create a new account.

-    ```sh
-    resim reset

-    resim new-account
-    ```

-1. Clone the repository if you have not done so, and then change directory to this example.
+1. First, clone the repository if you have not done so, and then change directory to this example.

     ```
     git clone https://github.com/radixdlt/official-examples.git